spigell/pulumi-hcloud-kube-hetzner/README.md

 - pulumi cli
 - go (version 1.21+)
 - GNU Make
 - packer (only for microos image creation.
-If you have existed image, you can skip this step)
+If you have existing image, you can skip this step)

 You need to have a Hetzner Cloud account.
 You can sign up for free [here](https://hetzner.com/cloud/).